eed3si9n/eed3si9n.com/original/scala-language-server-using-sbt.md

 A language server is a program that can provide language service to editors like Visual Studio Code, Eclipse Che, and Sublime Text 3 via [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
 A typical operation might be `textDocument/didOpen`, which tells the server that a source file was opened in the editor.

-This is clever idea since it frees editor authors from being too close to one programming language (like traditional IDEs), and it simultaneously allows language providers to focus on operations.
+This is a clever idea since it frees editor authors from being too close to one programming language (like traditional IDEs), and it simultaneously allows language providers to focus on operations.
 Since it's a JSON-based protocol, it feels more like writing a backend for a web application.
 Another neat thing is that we don't have to provide all the features at once.

 There is already an implementation of Scala language server by Iulian Dragos called [dragos-vscode-scala](https://github.com/dragos/dragos-vscode-scala), which uses ENSIME as a backend.
 Given that I mostly use Sublime and sbt to code, I figured I can cut the middle and just get to Zinc events.